 Between having multiple HR people, various management styles, and different cultural norms, standardizing the reviews process seems nearly impossible.

 Solution #2: Assign one person to oversee the software implementation from a corporate standpoint and have them train representatives from different entities so they can adopt their own methods as needed.

 This person should should not only have the bandwidth to learn the software inside-out, but should also be willing to initiate frequent dialogue with local HR teams to ensure the software is used correctly adds value.
 In some ways, the solution here is similar to the first challenge, in that, the first step begins with high-level corporate approach.
 But the former does not effectively reach each worker.

 Having a ‘performance management guru’ allows companies to create a standardized process as a foundation while empowering other entities to make tweaks and modifications that may be more suitable for their specific needs.
 Using this approach, local HR professionals can incorporate performance standards that are customary for that particular region.

-Challenge #3: Employees feel left out of office dialogue.
 The concept of ‘water cooler talk’ that once built office camaraderie and rapport is no longer prevalent.